 A Christian charity dedicated to helping drug addicts, the homeless, and other people in need, Remar Hong Kong is able to accept larger electrical appliances and furniture donations which are stored in its large warehouse.
 You can call or email them to arrange a pick-up, but be aware that there are charges for their assistance and travel.

 What you can donate: Large electrical appliances and furniture

 Remar Hong Kong, 1/F, 19 Shui Tau Tsuen, Yuen Long, Northern Territories | (+852) 3193 4919

 St. James’ Settlement

-Tucked away on Stone Nullah Lane, St. James’ Settlement run a number of charity projects, including day care and a food bank for the elderly.
-You can drop off canned or dry food which have an expiry date more than eight weeks away, as well as any wearable clothing and small electrical appliances which are then sold to raise funds to support the charity’s projects.
+Tucked away on Stone Nullah Lane, St. James’ Settlement run a number of charity projects, including daycare and a food bank for the elderly.
+You can drop off canned or dry food with an expiry date more than eight weeks away, as well as any wearable clothing and small electrical appliances which are then sold to raise funds to support the charity’s projects.

 What you can donate: All wearable clothing, small electrical appliances, and canned or dry food items

 St. James’ Settlement, 85 Stone Nullah Lane, Wan Chai, Hong Kong | (+852) 2574 5201